MIJAIL-NAAL/server/README.md

 | "server.cpu" | 0.5 | 1150864248 |
 | "other.cpu" | 0.5 | 1150864250 |

-If request `get server.cpu\n`, the server will send the string:
+If the request is `get server.cpu\n`, the server will send the string:

 > ok\nserver.cpu 2.0 1150864247\nserver.cpu 0.5 1150864248\n\n

 <br>

-If request `get *\n`, the server will send the string:
+If the request is `get *\n`, the server will send the string:

 > ok\nserver.cpu 2.0 1150864247\nserver.cpu 0.5 1150864248\nother.cpu 3.0 1150864250\n\n